Konate next? The 14 players Liverpool have got from Bundesliga since 2000

-Liverpool are set to sign Thiago Alcantara from Bayern Munich, but how have their previous imports from the Bundesliga fared over the years?
+Liverpool are reportedly trying to sign Ibrahima Konate from RB Leipzig, but how have their previous imports from the Bundesliga fared over the years?

-We’ve taken a look at the nine players Liverpool have signed from the Bundesliga since 2000 to see how their imports from Germany have generally fared.
+We’ve taken a look at the 14 players Liverpool have signed from the Bundesliga since 2000 to see how their imports from Germany have generally fared.

 Liverpool spent £48million to bring Keita to the club from Red Bull Salzburg in 2018 and big things were expected of the midfielder.

-The 25-year-old has shown flashes of brilliance, but injuries have hampered his time in England so far, and he has often found himself in and out of the team.
+The 26-year-old has shown flashes of brilliance, but injuries have hampered his time in England so far, and he has often found himself in and out of the team.

 Karius joined Liverpool from Mainz 05 in a £4.75million deal in 2016 and eventually replaced Simon Mignolet as their first-choice goalkeeper.

 But the 27-year-old made some very high profile mistakes, most notably in Liverpool’s 2018 Champions League final loss to Real Madrid.